GoogleChrome/web.dev/src/site/content/en/blog/a11y-tips-for-web-dev/index.md

 with varying screen sizes and different kinds of input, such as screen readers.
 Moreover, sites should be usable by the broadest group of users, including those with disabilities.
-Here are a sample of just a few disabilities your users may have:
+Here's a sample of just a few disabilities your users may have:

 <div class="w-table-wrapper">
   <table>